-As for TURN's recommendation to reduce costs because PG&E was partly responsible for the defect, we note that this issue was addressed in PG&E's prior GRC.
+As for TURN's recommendation to reduce costs because PG&E was partly responsible for the defect, we note that this issue was addressed in PG&E's prior

+GRC.
 As for Cal Advocates' initial recommendation to adopt 2017 expenditures, we note that the Surge Arrestor Replacement program includes capitalized expense work pertaining to the portion of the program to replace non-exempt surge arresters.
-Regarding, the Non-exempt Replacement program, we find that this is necessary to maintain a firebreak from utility poles pursuant to section 4292 of the Public Resources Code.
+Regarding, the Non-exempt Replacement program, we find that it is necessary to maintain a firebreak from utility poles pursuant to section 4292 of the Public Resources Code unless all non-exempt equipment is removed from the pole.